 Having good mental health helps us relax more, achieve more and enjoy our lives more.
-If you’re having a difficult time, there are lots of sources of support available for you.
+If you are struggling, feel overwhelmed, or distressed, the Counselling Team here at Working Well are here to help you.

 Counselling, advice and support

 Working Well’s counselling services are currently being provided remotely either virtually or by telephone.
 The Counselling Team at Working Well can offer support for all kinds of issues, ranging from work stress, to loss, relationship problems, disordered eating, trauma, abuse, and lots more.

 Please email firstname.lastname@example.org to arrange, putting ‘Counselling request’ in the subject heading.